ShaMan123/react-native-math-view/README.md

   return (
     ...

     	// Android only:
-    // Android MathView depends on
+    	// Android MathView depends on MathProvider.Provider to function
-    .Provider
     	// Render this element once (you can render more) at the top of your app as soon as possible (it takes 3000-5000ms to get the Provider running)
+	//iOS MathProvider.Provider is a stub

     <MathProvider.Provider
     	// Use `preload` to enhance performance.
 To make this work install '@react-native-community/async-storage preload={['\\cos\\left(x\\right)=\\frac{b}{c}']}